SC seeks civic body response to contempt plea over bulldozer action in Maharashtra

 In his petition, the boy’s father, Kitabulla Hamidulla Khan, argued that the demolition was carried out under “political pressure” without prior notice and violated the Supreme Court’s November order, according to The Indian Express.

-The action amounted to “egregious contempt” of the top court’s directives, he said.
+The action amounted to “egregious contempt” of the top court’s directives, Hindustan Times cited the petition as stating.

-“The action of the civic authorities is arbitrary, illegal and malafide,” the newspaper quoted the petition as stating.
+“The action of the civic authorities is arbitrary, illegal and malafide,” the petition added.
 “It is relevant to note that in the process of demolition, the municipal officers also damaged a vehicle of the petitioner.”

 Khan also asserted that the events of February 23 were in stark contrast to the allegations made against him and his family.
 He claimed that two men near a liquor shop attacked his son while he had stopped to buy chips after returning from the mosque.
 Later that night, a mob arrived at their home and assaulted his family, The Indian Express reported.